Exit Timing

 Every trade has a window of opportunity.
 Hold too briefly and you leave money on the table.
 Hold too long and the market takes it back.
 The difference between a good trade and a great one often comes down to when you leave.

-Most traders obsess over price targets but ignore the clock.
-Yet time reveals critical information about trade health.
-A trade that reaches 1.5R in 8 minutes tells you something very different from one that grinds sideways for 45 minutes before crawling to the same level.
+Most traders obsess over price targets but ignore the clock — and that gap is where systematic bias lives.
+Loss-aversion makes you snap winners early; the dopamine of last week's runner makes you hold this week's stall too long.
+Both are detectable in the timestamps of your log.
+Time reveals critical information about trade health: a trade that reaches 1.5R in 8 minutes tells you something very different from one that grinds sideways for 45 minutes before crawling to the same level.

 When a trade stalls, it is no longer doing what you expected.
 Time decay in a position is real -- not in the options sense, but in terms of opportunity cost and increasing reversal probability.